ooples/pine_script_docs/source/language/Conditional_structures.rst

 where:

-- <expression> must be of "bool" type or be auto-castable to that type which is only possible for "int" or "float" values (see the :ref:`Type system <PageTypeSystem_Types>` page).
+- <expression> must be of "bool" type or be auto-castable to that type, which is only possible for "int" or "float" values (see the :ref:`Type system <PageTypeSystem_Types>` page).
 - <local_block> consists of zero or more statements followed by a return value.
 - There can be zero or more ``else if`` clauses.